trilinos/Trilinos/cmake/tribits/doc/TribitsBuildQuickRefBody.rst

 ===========================

-Before one can configure <Project> to be built, one must first obtain a version of CMake on the system newer than 2.8.1.
-This guide assumes that once CMake is installed that it will be in the default path with the name ``cmake``.
+Before one can configure <Project> to be built, one must first obtain a version of CMake on the system newer than <MinCMakeVer> This guide assumes that once CMake is installed that it will be in the default path with the name ``cmake``.

 Installing a binary release of CMake [casual users]
 ---------------------------------------------------

-Download and install the binary (currently version 2.8 is required) from:
+Download and install the binary (version <MinCMakeVer> or greater is recommended) from:

   http://www.cmake.org/cmake/resources/software.html